13.6.1. STL Examples: map, list, pair, and iterator

 1. Remove the KVTree::iterator class and its functions from the end of the KVTree header file.

 2. Modify the tree class (a).
 Remove the crossed-out statements and replace them with those highlighted in blue.
 This version uses a list of tree keys as the tree iterator.
 The get_keys function fills the list with the keys and returns a list iterator pointing to the first key.
-The get_end returns an end iterator the client uses to loop through the keys.
+The get_end returns an end iterator that the client uses to loop through the keys.

 3. Add the fill_list function (b).
 The first data node is in the root's right subtree.
 The tree reuses the list each time the client needs an iterator, so set_fill clears or empties it before refilling it.